zruncho3d/tri-zero/Mods/hbo/ServoKlicky/README.md

 # Servo Powered Docks for the V0 and Variants

-This as a mount for the z-probe that mooves the probe and dock out of the way while printing.
+This as a mount for the z-probe that move’s the probe and dock out of the way while printing.
-Therfore there is no loss on print volume !
+Therefore there is no loss on print volume !

-### Curently in alpha stage

-Parts have been printed but not yet tested on a printer (im still in the prozess of bulding a V0 to test this)

 https://user-images.githubusercontent.com/1899323/218826318-dd8349b1-3cd3-4b2f-90a4-cacaf3864f00.mp4